-Quebec sugar-shack February ritual — pure maple syrup boiled to soft-ball stage, then drizzled in long ribbons over a tray of fresh clean snow (or crushed ice).
-The hot syrup cools instantly on contact, turning into chewy taffy that's rolled around a popsicle stick.
+Quebec sugar-shack rite of the sugaring-off season — pure maple syrup boiled to soft-ball stage, then drizzled in long ribbons over a tray of fresh clean snow (or crushed ice).
+The hot syrup cools instantly on contact, turning into chewy taffy that's rolled around a wooden stick.
 Eaten standing in the cold, with hot pea soup waiting indoors.
-The Quebec winter rite of passage.
+The Quebec late-winter rite of passage.

 Maple-sap tapping is a pre-contact Indigenous practice (Algonquian, Iroquoian) — the French settlers learned it from Indigenous communities and adapted it to European sugar-making technique by the 1700s.
-The taffy-on-snow ritual specifically emerged at 18th-century sugar shacks (cabanes à sucre) as a way to share the just-boiled syrup with workers and visitors.
-Now the central event at every Quebec sugar-shack visit in February-March.
+The taffy-on-snow ritual specifically emerged at 18th-century sugar shacks (cabanes a sucre) as a way to share the just-boiled syrup with workers and visitors.
+Now the central event at every Quebec sugar-shack visit during the spring sugaring-off, when the sap runs — late February through April.

 Stick goes in the mouth — pulls a long string of maple taffy.
 First contact: cold from the snow-residue, sticky from the cooling syrup.
 Then the maple flavor hits — concentrated, deep, with the unmistakable Quebec sugar-shack note.
 The taffy stretches like chewing gum but eventually breaks into a sweet bolus.
 Cold air, hot taffy, the contrast is the experience.
 One per person; more would be too much.